boudjenahnesrine/Bubble-ROV-Project/Multimedia/README.md

 # Multimedia

-This folder contains links to the experimental and demonstration videos hosted on Zenodo.
+All demonstration and experimental videos supporting this study are hosted on Zenodo (single DOI):

+- Motor Test Video
+- System Validation Test Video
+- SolidWorks Assembly Demonstration
+- Project Explanation Video

+You can access all videos here: https://doi.org/10.5281/zenodo.18861942